tobireinhard/tobireinhard.github.io/_pages/about.md

 [DistriNet](https://distrinet.cs.kuleuven.be),
 [KU Leuven](https://www.kuleuven.be/english/)
 working on verification techniques for imperative, heap-manipulating programs.
+My overall goal is to simplify program verification.
 I recently completed my PhD on liveness verification and completeness thresholds []( at